THE NOTICE ABOVE IS IN EFFECT AT THE PRESENT TIME AND MAY IMPACT SOME OF THE INFORMATION YOU WILL FIND BELOW.

 Can You Help Me Keep My Pet?

 Do you think that you have no choice but to surrender your pet to a shelter?
 Maybe you do!
 The SPCA may be able to offer you a variety of resources and/or alternatives to surrender!
-Please call our Admissions Desk, 716-875-7360, and ask for a representative who can offer advice regarding your reason for surrender.
+Please read our low-cost resources flier or call our Admissions Desk, 716-875-7360, and ask for a representative who can offer advice regarding your reason for surrender.

 If you must surrender…have you considered contacting a rescue group?
 There are a number of groups that work with a network of knowledgeable foster parents who will keep animals in their homes (preferable to a shelter environment) until they can be placed with new families.
 Be certain to research the rescue group and always screen a breed rescue organization before relinquishing a pet.
 Do not be afraid to ask questions!
 Reputable rescues will be happy to discuss their policies and procedures with you!